Scouting in Greater London: Activity Centres and Camp sites

 Three of the six Scout Association Activity Centres are in Greater London.
 Baden-Powell House is a hostel and conference centre in central London.
 Gilwell Park is a camp site and activity centre, as well as a training and conference centre for Scout Leaders.
 It is close to Chingford, London.
 The White House at Gilwell Park has been the headquarters of The Scout Association since 2001, although Baden-Powell House (the former headquarters) still facilitates some departments of the Scout Association.
 Downe Scout Activity Centre is in Kent, but was owned by the Greater London South East Scouts from 1987 to 2005, when the site became under the direct control of The Scout Association.
+Downe was closed during the 2020 pandemic and is now up for sale on the open market, after several community groups failed to raise enough money to save it.

 Greater London Middlesex West is responsible for the PACCAR Chalfont Heights campsite 30 minutes from London at Chalfont St Peter in Buckinghamshire.
 Originally purchased in 1938, it was operated by Scout Headquarters until 1970 when it taken over by the Greater London Middlesex West County as its County campsite and Training Centre.
 The current name was adopted following major sponsorship from a charitable foundation owned by PACCAR Inc, the multi-national heavy vehicle manufacturer.
 Ealing & Hanwell District in GLMW own and run the Walter Davies Activity Centre near Stoke Poges, and the City of Westminster Scout District is responsible for Coombe Farm Campsite, located in Addington.

 Districts in Greater London North own or operate campsites and activity centres at: Danemead Scout Campsite near Broxbourne (Enfield District, with Chingford District of Greater London NE), Scout Park at Bounds Green (North London District) and Frith Grange near Mill Hill (Barnet Borough District).

 The Training ship RRS Discovery, Captain Scott's Antarctic expedition vessel, moored on Victoria Embankment near Temple Underground station, was used by London Sea Scouts between 1937 and 1979, when it was handed over to Maritime Trust and relocated in Dundee.
 The Dockland Scout Project was then created.
 Based on the Lord Amory, the only permanently moored Scout 'campsite' in the UK, the DSP is located in the West India Dock, east of the City of London and opposite Greenwich across the River Thames.

 Districts in Greater London North East own or operate campsites and activity centres at: Crow Camp near Noak Hill (Romford District), Fairmead Scout Campsite near High Beach (East London District), Hargreaves Scout Campsite, Little Heath (Ilford East District), and the Michael Mallinson Centre, Highams Park (Waltham Forest South District).